Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/distribute_tasks.rst

 Once tasks are created, follow the review process:

 1. **Open the task and view it** - Check the current status and any updates
-2. **Add your input** - Provide feedback, comments, or additional context
+2. **Add your input** - Provide feedback, comments, or additional context in the description of the task
 3. **Assign the right people** - Make sure the task is assigned to the appropriate team members
 4. **Close the task** - When the work is complete
 5. **Undraft the conversation** - Once all tasks are resolved, you can undraft the conversation to make it available for future evaluation runs